nculwell/MathStudy/SchoolLevel.md

 - Lang, *Basic Mathematics*
 - Vilenkin, *Stories About Sets*
 - Krause, *Taxicab Geometry: An Adventure in Non-Euclidean Geometry* (c)
+- Richeson, *Euler's Gem: The Polyhedron Formula and the Birth of Topology*

 ## Cambridge reading list (pre-university)